 Once your offer has been accepted the following should happen.

 The principle of freehold is that the land on which the property sits is owned by you, and by extension everything below and above that plot of land also.

 Until 1991, only houses could be owned in this way, and flats had to be purchased differently.
 Confirmation of ownership is a contract of purchase, passed before the Royal Court.
 There is no registered land in Jersey although there is register of contracts passed before the Royal Court.

-The company’s memorandum and articles of association states the duties and obligations of both the company and the shareholder, and a copy of them must be obtained by the purchaser before entering into a share vending agreement to buy a block of shares.
+The company's memorandum and articles of association states the duties and obligations of both the company and the shareholders, and a copy of them must be obtained by the purchaser before entering into a share vending agreement to buy a block of shares.

 The 1991 ‘flying freehold’ law introduced the possibility of buying a flat in a way similar to a normal freehold purchase.
 The owner of a flying freehold property will automatically become a member of an association of co-owners.
 The association’s rules will state the rights and obligations of each member, including responsibilities in regard to common areas such as stairways and gardens.

 There is no stamp duty in the Isle of Man but recordal fees are payable to the Isle of Man Government.

 Advocates are permitted to act for both lender and borrower in respect of mortgage transactions provided there is no conflict of interest and both parties have given informed written consent.

 It’s important to arrange appropriate insurance for your Buy to Let property.

 Standard property insurance policies do not normally pay out when a property is let.